Retirement is All About Spending, And Experts Say You Aren’t Spending Enough

-However, here are a few tips for getting a more realistic picture of how much to spend in retirement:
+It may sound like a tall order, but there are a few tips for getting a more realistic picture of how much to spend in retirement.

 The NewRetirement retirement planning calculator can help you see your different income sources and how they change over time.

-Identify a Withdrawal Strategy: There are many different approaches to tapping your savings for retirement.
-The trick is in choosing one that really makes sense for you.
+There are many different approaches to tapping your savings for retirement.
+The trick is choosing one that really makes sense for you.
 Here are a few articles on the subject:

 - 5 Steps to a Retirement Drawdown Strategy